learn-co-students/nyc-web-082718/28-oo-js/README.md

   - "When it comes to inheritance, JavaScript only has one construct: objects.
 Each object has a private property which holds a link to another object called its prototype.
 That prototype object has a prototype of its own, and so on until an object is reached with null as its prototype.
 By definition, null has no prototype, and acts as the final link in this prototype chain.
   Nearly all objects in JavaScript are instances of Object which sits on the top of a prototype chain." - [MDN Article on Inheritance and the Prototype Chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)

+#### What is a Prototype in JavaScript

+- "JavaScript is often described as a prototype-based language — to provide inheritance, objects can have a prototype object, which acts as a template object that it inherits methods and properties from.
+An object's prototype object may also have a prototype object, which it inherits methods and properties from, and so on.
+This is often referred to as a prototype chain, and explains why different objects have properties and methods defined on other objects available to them.

+- Well, to be exact, the properties and methods are defined on the prototype property on the Objects' constructor functions, not the object instances themselves.

+- In JavaScript, a link is made between the object instance and its prototype (its `__proto__` property, which is derived from the prototype property on the constructor), and the properties and methods are found by walking up the chain of prototypes." - [MDN Article on Object Prototypes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)

+---

 - Let's refactor our code so we can leverage `Object.create` to make our robots:

 ```javascript